guptayush2112/3T1D_Capacitorless_DRAM/README.md

 <b>• Synopsys Primewave:</b></br>
 PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
 The transient analysis of the above schematic was made possible because of this very tool.
-To know more, kindly refer to: <a href='https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html'>Synopsys Custom Compiler</a></br>
+To know more, kindly refer to: <a href='https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html'>Synopsys PrimeWave Design Environment</a></br>

 <b>• Synopsys 28nm PDK:</b></br>
 The 28 nanometer Process design kit by Synopsys was the focal point behind the Design and Analysis of this project.